buozdemi/buozdemi/README.md

 <h1 align="center">Hi everyone, I'm Burak Özdemir (@buozdemi) </h1>
 <h3 align="center">A passionate back-end developer from Turkey</h3>

-For the last 1.5 years, I have been dealing with very valuable C Programming projects at Ecole 42 Istanbul.
+For the last 2 years, I have been dealing with very valuable C Programming projects at Ecole 42 Istanbul.
 I did this to solidify my foundation.
-I'm currently interested in SWIFT & C++ (Object-Oriented Programming) and Docker.
+I'm currently interested in SWIFT & C++ (Object-Oriented Programming).
 I am confident that my dedication and passion for software development will allow me to contribute to a team and continue to grow as a developer.

 -I didn't use github actively because I was working with the corporate GIT repository of Ecole 42 during my work.
 But I uploaded all my projects to github last month.
 You can examine it from the [42cursus](https://github.com/buozdemi/42cursus) section.